Guardian-class patrol boat: Orders and delivery

 Austal was commissioned to build 19 Guardian-class boats in 2016.
-This was less than the 22 Pacific-class patrol boats Australia ordered for the same recipients back in the 1980s.
+This was fewer than the 22 Pacific-class patrol boats Australia ordered for the same recipients back in the 1980s.
 The Federated States of Micronesia, Fiji and Tonga, who had operated three Pacific-class boats each from the original program, were to be gifted two Guardian-class patrol boats each as replacements.
 While the patrol boats are gifts and become the recipient's sovereign property upon delivery, the purchase contract contains provisions for Austal to provide maintenance support to the client states, for seven years, out of its Cairns facility.

 The keel of the first vessel was laid in July 2017.
 That vessel was scheduled to be delivered to Papua New Guinea in October 2018.
 New vessels were scheduled to be completed every three months.
 The first vessel was delivered on 30 November 2018, and commissioned into the Papua New Guinea Defence Force (PNGDF) on 1 February 2019.
 The second was commissioned into the Tuvalu Police Force on 5 April 2019.
 The fourth vessel was delivered to Samoa on 16 August 2019.